eballo/catalunya-gmap/README.md

 SERVER_HOST='http://localhost:9000/'
 DEBUG=true
 ```

+NOTE: it is important that the server host ends with a '/' like in the sample.

 Building the theme requires [node.js](http://nodejs.org/download/).
 We recommend you update to the latest version of npm: `npm install -g npm@latest`.